-American Samoa is a U.S territory, which provides it access to America's federal programs.
+American Samoa is a U.S territory in the Pacific Islands, which provides it access to America's federal programs.
 All of its schools, even those on the outer islands, have some internet access, text books and school supplies.
 Cell phone coverage is also available throughout the islands.
 In July 2008, WorldTeach, in partnership with the Department of Education of American Samoa, sent its first group of volunteers to teach various subjects in elementary and high schools on the islands.
 The program has since grown substantially due to local support and demand.
 WorldTeach is the first volunteer organization to forge a relationship with the Department of Education.

 Volunteers have the opportunity to serve as teachers in public high schools teaching English.
 Volunteers must be flexible.
 While the Department of Education of American Samoa seeks to place each volunteer according to his or her preferences, the primary purpose of the program is to serve the local schools' needs.

 English is the language of instruction for schools, but Samoan is the vernacular.
 American Samoa ranks in about the 40th percentile according to the Stanford Achievement Tests designed for Native English Language though there is a strong variation in the levels of English skills among students.

 WorldTeach encourages all volunteers to become involved in extracurricular activities and community life.
 The activities outside of the classroom greatly enrich the overall experience.
 In past years, volunteers have engaged in tutoring programs, started math and science clubs, participated in student governments and coached sports teams.
 Numerous volunteers have prepared students for the SAT and ASVAB exams.
 After the tsunami in September 2009, volunteers took an active role in the relief efforts!

 As volunteers in American Samoa are not teaching English as a Second or Foreign Language, they are NOT eligible for enrollment in the WorldTeach TEFL certification Program.